rajp33/RecipeSearch/README.md

 - List the history of the last 100 commands that have been run.
   - Then sort how frequently they are used.

-* Some inspiration for developing shell scripting skills can be found here: https://www.hackerrank.com/domains/shell
+* Some inspiration for developing shell scripting skills (try atleast the medium difficulty ones) can be found here: https://www.hackerrank.com/domains/shell

-# Part 2 - VIM and TMUX
+# Programmer's Workflow

 <img align="right" width="300px" src="https://joshldavis.com/img/vim/tabs.gif">

-(Note this part is ungraded--but you are required to do it!)

 Figuring out a good workflow is an important part of becoming a good programmer.
 Some popular workflows typically involve vim or emacs (and I strongly recommend learning one for this course!).
 Today, tools have developed sufficiently e.g., it is possible to open a remote folder using Visual Studio Code and get the job done.
 You are free to get creative but expect limited support from my side or the TAs.